hexbatch/apple-core/core-docs/step-2-attributes/attribute-overview.md

 * location is lat, lon

 An attribute is defined with a starting value.
-When it is applied to a element type, and the type makes a element.
+When it is applied to an element type, and the type makes an element.
 Then the attribute's value can be used, unless overridden, and put on the element's live values.
 This value can be changed by any who can write to the element

 Starting out, the default value is used, if no default then null